What kinds of spiders can you find in Delaware?

 Also known as Furrow Orb Spider or the Foliate Spider.

 - Colors can vary from black to gray to shades of red.

 - The abdomen is a very large smooth, oval shape.

-Furrow Spiders are found in Delaware in moist places near a water source in the grass or shrubbery.
+Furrow Spiders are found in Delaware in moist places, especially by water sources near grass or shrubbery.
 These arachnids don’t mind being by human structures either, like porches or corners of houses.